vladimir-tutin/Plex-Auto-Collections/README.md

 ##### Options
 - `append` (Only Add Items to the Collection)
 - `sync` (Add & Remove Items from the Collection)

+Setting the `cache` attribute to true will cause the program to create a cache file that allows for faster ID mapping on future runs.
+Each item in the cache will update every 20-30 days.

 Lastly, if you need help finding your Plex authentication token, please see Plex's [support article](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).